 Wrapping Up

-The hybrid setup (local + cloud) strikes a good balance between "I'm in control" and "I can actually access my stuff when I'm not home."
-Plus, I've learned a lot that makes me better at my day job.
+The hybrid setup (local + cloud) works well.
+I get control over my services and can still access them when I'm not home.
+Plus, I've learned things that make me better at my day job.

 What's Coming Next